jdoleary/Spellmasons/docs/QAProtocol.md

 - Test tutorial ALWAYS on electron build
 - Run `npm run headless-build-only` to check tsc errors which `npm run bun-headless` will not catch

-- upgrade soul muncher and witchy vibes
-- load game with all 3
-- loading a game doesn't maintain wizard type

 NEW Content for July: